ShaikhBorhanUddin/Inventory_Management/README.md

 13. **Which product category has generated the highest total revenue?**
 14. **Which warehouse has the highest total inventory cost (sum of ProductStandardCost for all stored products)?**
 15. **Which product has the highest total quantity sold?**
+Detailed solutions are documented in the Solutions.md file.
 ## 📊 Sample Queries

 - **Check current inventory levels:**